 - Cabbage can be cooked in milk for 3 to 4 minutes and seasoned with salt and pepper.

+Hope you liked our post on amazing cabbage benefits.
 How do you like your cabbage?
 Do let us know in the comments section below.